cagov/data-infrastructure/docs/dbt.md

 **Intermediate tables** are prefixed with `int_`.

 We may adopt additional conventions for denoting aggregations, column data types, etc. in the future.
+If during the course of a project's model development we determine that simpler human-readable names work better for our partners or downstream consumers, we may drop the above prefixing conventions.

 ## Architecture